kociumba/Kpixel/README.md

-# Pixel sorting algorith in go
+# Pixel sorting algorithm in go

 I got inspired by the youtube video by Acerola on pixel sorting.